 Much of Di’s focus is on the unique species that inhabit the coastlines of British Columbia.
 Growing up on the west coast she has developed an intimate connection with forest, mountains, sea and the animals that call it home.
 She clearly conveys this reverence for nature in her paintings, highlighted by her commitment to bringing attention to nature conservation.

-Di donated a portion of a recent show on Bowen Island by the Estuary Artists collective, and continues to donate a portion of print sales to Pacific Wild.
+Di donated a portion of a recent show on Bowen Island at The Commons Gallery, and continues to donate a portion of print sales to Pacific Wild.

 The artist lives and works on Bowen Island, Canada.